-or Is there Value in Self-Help Books?
+or The Value of Self-Help Books?

 Is bad medicine the result of poor intentions, or good intentions that end poorly?
 A person may not start with the idea that he/she is using (or taking) bad medicine, it may just end up that way.
 But I don’t want to discuss medicine in the traditional sense of the word today.
 I want to scribble a few lines about advice as medicine and how bad advice can be just as harmful as bad medicine.